Milton Gooden: Clean Living

 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite snack?
+Q: What’s your favorite sports team?

-A: The drums.
+A: The Dallas Cowboys.

 Q: Are you an early bird or a night owl?

 A: Both, actually—I usually go to sleep at midnight and get up around 6am.

 Q: If you were a professional athlete, what number would you wear on your jersey?

 A: Forty-four, the number I wore in high school.
 I played football, basketball and baseball.

 A: Silver coins.